10 Legit Ways to Get Free Internet

 Juno home page

-Juno is another carrier that offers free Internet as well as a variety of paid Internet access plans.
+Juno is another carrier that offers free Internet and a variety of paid Internet access plans.
 Their free plan is limited to ten hours per month and is good for light users.
 Juno also offers the no obligation, no contract policy.

 5. National Chain Stores

-Another way to get free Internet access is to take advantage of nearby national chain stores and businesses that offer free Wifi.
+Another way to get free Internet access is to take advantage of nearby national chain stores and businesses offering free Wi-Fi.
 Many national chain stores and restaurants offer free Internet access for customers.

 Most popular nationwide chains that offer free Wifi: